poetix/aoc2024/README.md

 }
 ```

-You may ask, "why not use Streams here?" and the answer is that streams are awkward when you want to take the first item, then work on the remainder with a value such as `previous` that updates as you go along.
+You may ask, "why not use Streams here?" and the answer is that streams are awkward when you want to take the first item, then work on the remainder with a value such as `previous` that pageLists as you go along.

 Now we have a simple way to determine whether an `integer` array of levels is safe: